sjsrey/ors/ors.md

 - small marginal costs
 - supports data and software publication

-contrast this with commercial publish.
+Contrast this with commercial publish.
 Time to publish an article from the date of submission typically is 1-2 years.
 The form of journals means that software and data are generally not included as part of the publication.
 And, the costs of commercial publishing are high, both on the production side of things where estimates are and average of 500 Euros per paper, but also on the access side of the coin where costs to read the same paper average 30 Euros.
 XXXGet statistics and sources here.
 [@Schroeder:2013uq]

 Subscription costs and Universities cancelling subscriptions.
 Elsevier boycott